Are you ready to answer this question: “Daddy (or Mommy), can I get a puppy?”

 11. Do You Know How to Groom a Dog?

+Before you get a puppy, decide who will be responsible for its grooming.
 Most, if not all, dogs need grooming.
 Notable exceptions might be a hairless breed, such as the Xoloitzcuintli (sometimes referred to as the Mexican Hairless).
 No cutting of hair is required for this breed!

 But they probably need a bath once in a while.